 - Mrs L Rostron (Teacher of Computing & Technology)

-- Mrs J Caw (Teacher of Computing & Technology)
+- Mrs J Caw (Teacher of Computing & FP&N)

-- Mr N Hodgson (Teacher of Computing & Technology)
+- Miss Dasu (Teacher of Computing and Technology)

-The ICT Department has three purpose built rooms each containing 32 computers, an interactive whiteboard and a laser printer.
-We also have several specialist software applications in addition to the Microsoft Office Suite (We currently use Windows 7 across school).
+The ICT Department has two purpose built rooms each containing 33 computers.
+We also have several specialist software applications such as Spike Prime Lego programming, VEX programming, Scratch and Python in addition to the Microsoft Office Suite.

 In Year 7 pupils study through: